Does a VPN Prevent DDoS Attacks?

 Does it use malware?
 Yes Yes

 How it works A botnet or multiple hosts infected with malware.
-A script executed on a single device to attack a specific IP address or DNS name.
+A script is executed on a single device to attack a specific IP address or DNS name.

 How easy is it to trace?
 Difficult.
 DDoS attacks are distributed across many unrelated networks and hosts globally.
 Easy.
 DoS attacks come from a single source IP address that can be blocked by your router or firewall.